eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

     *YourIotHubName*.
 Replace this placeholder below with the name you chose for your IoT hub.

-    *MySTMDevice*.
+    *MyMXChipDevice*.
 You can use this name directly for the device in CLI commands in this tutorial.
 Optionally, use a different name.

     ```azurecli
-    az iot hub device-identity create --device-id MySTMDevice --hub-name {YourIoTHubName}
+    az iot hub device-identity create --device-id MyMXChipDevice --hub-name {YourIoTHubName}
     ```

 1. After the device is created, view the JSON output in the console, and copy the `deviceId` and `primaryKey` values to use in a later step.